khakers/modmail-viewer/README.md

 ## Self hosting

+You should place your modmail-viewer instance behind Cloudflare or some other reverse proxy (such as Caddy) to provide automatic https if you plan on using authentication.

 ### Docker

-Running the application with docker is
+Running the application with Docker is the fastest and best supported way to run modmail-viewer.

 #### Docker Run